Sahi Dhandhe Galat Bande: Plot

-Sahi Dhandhe Galat Bande is the story of a gang composed of four friends: Rajbir (Parvin Dabas), Sexy (Vansh Bharadwaj), Ambani (Ashish Nayyar) and Doctor (Kuldeep Ruhil), who are given a job which will give them enough money to make all their dreams come true, but to achieve the same they will have to go against their conscience and the village, Kanjhawla, to which they belong.
-Goading them on to make this job successful is their boss, Fauji (Sharat Saxena), who stands to gain the most from the job’s success and realize his dreams of becoming a politician.
+Sahi Dhandhe Galat Bande is the story of a gang composed of four friends: Rajbir (Parvin Dabas), Sexy (Vansh Bharadwaj), Ambani (Ashish Nayyar), and Doctor (Kuldeep Ruhil), who are given a job that will give them enough money to make all their dreams come true, but to achieve the same, they will have to go against their conscience and the village, Kanjhawla, to which they belong.
+Goading them on to make this job successful is their boss, Fauji (Sharat Saxena), who stands to gain the most from the job's success and realize his dreams of becoming a politician.

-On the road to completing this mission they come across a multitude of crazy characters which includes a guru and his wrestlers, a bunch of smart ass kids, a raging Chief Minister (Kiran Juneja), a Scheming Businessman (Anupam Kher), the Leader of the villagers (Yashpal Sharma (actor)), an angry Aunt (Neena Kulkarni), a college going Athlete (Udit Khurana) and a photographer Girlfriend (Tena Desae) who wants to move on with her life, while dealing with a boss who wants them to break his opponents legs and make mobile videos of it for evidence!
+On the road to completing this mission, they come across a multitude of crazy characters, which include a guru and his wrestlers, a bunch of smart-ass kids, a raging Chief Minister (Kiran Juneja), a Scheming Businessman (Anupam Kher), the Leader of the Villagers (Yashpal Sharma (actor), an angry aunt (Neena Kulkarni), a college-going athlete (Udit Khurana), and a photographer girlfriend (Tena Desae) who wants to move on with her life while dealing with a boss who wants them to break his opponents legs and make mobile videos of it for evidence!